maeehart/MultiForestDemonstration/README.md

 It takes a random sample of stands to reduce computation time (if commented out "#", whole data is taken).

 Input data consits of forest stand/inventory plot data simulated under different management regimes with a forest growth model.
-The data can be grouped into three types: 1) Indexing the data: Stand ID, year, regime; 2) Indicators for assessing forest ecosystem services (they can differ between countries); 3) Additional info like climate change scenario, represented area by NFI plot, region/province, or NUTS2 level.
+The data can be grouped into three types: 1) Indexing the data: stand ID, year, regime; 2) Indicators for assessing forest ecosystem services (they can differ between countries); 3) Additional info like climate change scenario, represented area by NFI plot, region/province, or NUTS2 level.

 The <b>first year gets only the regime “initial_state”</b> and can be considered as starting point for all regimes (same value for all regimes).
 This gets important, if indicator performances to the current situation have to be evaluated (e.g. no decline in biodiversity is allowed).